Fort Lee in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Parks & Recreational Areas • War, Spanish-American • War, World I. A significant historical year for this entry is 1908.

 Location.
 40° 50.946′ N, 73° 58.153′ W. Marker is in Fort Lee, New Jersey, in Bergen County.
-Marker is at the intersection of Palisade Avenue and Angioletti Place, on the left when traveling south on Palisade Avenue.
+It is at the intersection of Palisade Avenue and Angioletti Place, on the left when traveling south on Palisade Avenue.
 Marker is at Monument Park, at the southeast corner of the Palisade Avenue and Angioletti Place intersection.
 Touch for map.
 Marker is in this post office area: Fort Lee NJ 07024, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Thomas Paine (here, next to this marker); General George Washington (within shouting distance of this marker); Soldiers of the American Revolution (within shouting distance of this marker); General Nathaniel Greene (within shouting distance of this marker); General Hugh Mercer (within shouting distance of this marker); Liberty Tree Memorial (within shouting distance of this marker); Fort Lee Road (within shouting distance of this marker); Old Army Road (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Thomas Paine (here, next to this marker); General George Washington (within shouting distance of this marker); Soldiers of the American Revolution (within shouting distance of this marker); General Nathaniel Greene (within shouting distance of this marker); General Hugh Mercer (within shouting distance of this marker); Liberty Tree Memorial (within shouting distance of this marker); Fort Lee Road (within shouting distance of this marker); Old Army Road (within shouting distance of this marker).
 Touch for a list and map of all markers in Fort Lee.

 Related markers.
 Click here for a list of markers that are related to this marker.
-This set of markers is located in Fort Lee’s Monument Park.
+This set of markers is located in Fort Lees Monument Park.

 Also see . . .